-If you are currently an ORTM student, or are thinking about studying with ORTM -- you'll find details on these pages about Areas of Specialization, special course options and all sorts of other important details.
-This is also a great place to feature some examples from recent courses and field work and update you on events and activities happening in the program.
-Please follow the links below for information on each of the related topics.
+If you are an ORTM student or thinking about studying ORTM you'll find important details here about Areas of Specialization, course options, and amore.
+There are examples of recent courses and field work, and updates on events and activities.
+Please follow the links below for information on related topics.

 ORTM Degrees and Specializations